cs4241-19a/cs4241-19a.github.io/syl.md

 ### Assignment Achievements

-Unless otherwise noted, meeting the minimum requirements for an assignment earns you a B.
+Unless otherwise noted, meeting the minimum requirements for an assignment earns you a B (85%).

 You may earn up to additional 24 (12+12) additional points via __Technical Achievements__ and __Design/Evaluation Achievements__.
 Achievements are an opportunity for you to take an active role in your learning and assessment.